patrickkariukikabita/skillshare/README.md

-# SKILLSPRINT: A PHP, MySQL, JQuery, and TinyMCE Open-Source Skill-Sharing Platform.
+# SKILLSPRINT: A PHP, MySQL, JQuery, and Quill.js Open-Source Skill-Sharing Platform.

 ## Languages Used:
 1. PHP